iCliniq Logo

 Share

-Oculomotor dysfunction is a disorder of the eye affecting all ages, from childhood to adulthood.
-Read the article to know more about the same.
+Oculomotor dysfunction is a disorder of the eye that affects all ages, from childhood to adulthood, and causes developmental delay.

 Published At November 9, 2022

-In oculomotor dysfunction (OMD), deficiency of specific visual skills occurs, including fixation of the eyeball and saccadic and pursuit eye movements.
-Due to dysfunction, reading efficiency decreases, and reading comprehension ability is also limited or decreased.
+In oculomotor dysfunction (OMD), specific visual skill deficiency occurs, including eyeball fixation and saccadic and pursuit eye movements.
+Due to dysfunction, reading efficiency decreases, and reading comprehension ability also decreases.
 OMD is also known as ocular motility dysfunction or eye tracking problem.
-In OMD, the brain's ability to coordinate the eye movement to follow, fixate and move the eye from one spot to another decrease because of developmental delay or some adverse neurologic event.
-Many aspects of daily life are affected due to OMD, such as attention, reading, handwriting, and performance in athletics.
+In OMD, the brain's ability to coordinate the eye movement to follow, fixate, and move the eye from one spot to another decreases because of developmental delay or some adverse neurologic event.
+Many aspects of daily life are affected by OMD, such as attention, reading, handwriting, and performance in athletics.

 Explanation of some terms: